 Tuesday, Thursday: 2 – 4 pm Question and Answer Sessions with Faculty and Visiting Writers

-Evening Readings at 7 pm will feature faculty and visiting writers on Monday, Tuesday, Thursday and students on Wednesday.
+Evening Readings will feature faculty, visiting writers and students.

 STUDENT WORKSHOP MANUSCRIPTS

 In the late spring enrolled students will receive instructions on how to prepare and submit electronic manuscripts they wish to have read and discussed in their workshop.
 Students enrolled in a two-week workshop with two different instructors will have their manuscript reviewed by one instructor only (not both).
 Every effort will be made to accommodate requests for manuscript review by a particular instructor, but we cannot guarantee this will be possible.

 Students enrolled in Fiction who are writing novels are invited to register for intensive tutorial sessions.
 Writers-in-Residence will read and discuss entire novels (fiction works in progress, not collections of stories) of up to 250 pages in length for an additional $500 fee.

 Students enrolled in Poetry or Non-Fiction may register to receive critiques and advice on book-length collections.
 Poetry students may submit up to 75 pages to be reviewed, and Non-Fiction students may submit up to 150 pages.